Table Of Contents

 Identify growing market segments.
 Some cryptos retain their value better during a severe market downturn because they are associated with market segments that are seeing substantial growth.
 Crypto examples are those used in online gambling, the video game industry, or fan-based NFT marketplaces.
 These are worth evaluating, particularly if you already have specific knowledge about such market segments.

 Look beyond price.
 Although a crypto’s price may drop in a bear market, there still may be advantages to owning some coins.
 Some funds earn fees from lending coins to a liquidity pool or staking them to a blockchain consensus network.
-Alternatively, you may want to hold onto a crypto to preserve your position in the decentralized autonomous organization that sets policies.
-Although bitcoin is a pure currency, more and more altcoins are tied to key technologies and can continue to deliver financial rewards.
+Alternatively, you may want to hold onto crypto to preserve your position in the decentralized autonomous organization that sets policies.
+Although Bitcoin is a pure currency, more and more altcoins are tied to key technologies and can continue to deliver financial rewards.

 Invest in derivatives.
 These are complex financial instruments that permit investors to minimize risk and make money even when market prices decline.
 Blockchain derivatives that handle crypto futures and options are starting to become more prominent.
 While not entirely without risk, they allow experienced investors to make big profits in falling markets